Indian Railway Catering and Tourism Corporation

 Indian Railway Catering and Tourism Corporation (IRCTC) is an Indian public sector undertaking that provides ticketing, catering, and tourism services for the state-owned Indian Railways.
-It was established in 1999 by the Government of India and operated under the administrative control of the Ministry of Railways.
+It was established in 1999 by the Government of India and operates under the administrative control of the Ministry of Railways.
 In 2019, it was listed on the National Stock Exchange and Bombay Stock Exchange with the Government holding a 67% ownership.
 As of December 2023, there are 66 million registered users with IRCTC with a daily average of 7.31 lakh tickets booked.

 History

 Indian Railway Catering and Tourism Corporation (IRCTC) was established on 27 September 1999, as a public sector undertaking completely owned by the Government of India through the Indian Railways.
 In May 2008, it was classed as a Miniratna public corporation, which allowed it a certain degree of financial autonomy.
 In 2018, then Railway Minister Piyush Goyal stated that the government was exploring opportunities for disinvestment of IRCTC.

 The company was listed on the National Stock Exchange (NSE) in 2019, following which the Government of India's holding was reduced to 87%, with the remaining shares being publicly traded.
 In December 2020, the Government of India divested another 20%, reducing its holding in the IRCTC to 67%.
-In December 2022, the government dis-invested further 5% of its share, reducing its ownership to 62.4%.
+In December 2022, the government disinvested further 5% of its share, reducing its ownership to 62.4%.
 In March 2025, IRCTC was accorded navaratna status by the Government of India.